rollbar/terraform-provider-rollbar/README.md

 The Rollbar provider allows Terraform to control resources on [Rollbar.com](https://rollbar.com), the Continuous Code Improvement Platform.

-The provider allows you to manage your Rollbar account's projects, members, and teams easily.
-It needs to be configured with the proper credentials before it can be used.
+The provider allows you to manage your Rollbar projects, users, and teams with ease.
+It must be configured with the proper credentials before it can be used.

 Status